OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s)

-OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) (5HED) OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s) 07-Oct-2019 / 14:40 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) DEALING DATE: 04/10/2019 NAV PER SHARE: USD: 74.2260 NUMBER OF SHARES IN ISSUE: 523153 CODE: 5HED ISIN: IE00BF92LR56 Category Code: NAV TIDM: 5HED Sequence No.: 22614 EQS News ID: 886319 End of Announcement EQS News Service
+OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) (5HED) OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD): Net Asset Value(s) 08-Oct-2019 / 14:41 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: OSSIAM ESG LOW CARBON SHILLER BARCLAYS CAPE(R) US SECTOR UCITS ETF - 1A (USD) DEALING DATE: 07/10/2019 NAV PER SHARE: USD: 74.0530 NUMBER OF SHARES IN ISSUE: 523153 CODE: 5HED ISIN: IE00BF92LR56 Category Code: NAV TIDM: 5HED Sequence No.: 22770 EQS News ID: 887067 End of Announcement EQS News Service

 (END) Dow Jones Newswires